metal-stack/docs/docs/src/installation/autonomous-control-plane.md

 The partition which is managed by the metal-stack `needle` can be a simple and small hardware setup but yet capable enough to host the metal-stack `nail` control plane.
 It can follow the metal-stack minimal setup which provides about 8-16 small servers connected to a 1G/s or 10G/s network dataplane.
 Central storage is optional as the persistence of the services running in these clusters is always backed up to a central object storage.
 Operations would be much easier if a central storage is provided.

-TODO: howto provide storage
-TODO: Maybe the `needle` control plane server provides storage from the drbd volume ?
-Bad Idea ?
-TODO: Small Lightbits, other appliance like Synology at.al.

 A seed must be created which is responsible for hosting the control planes of the shoots in this partition.
 The amount of shoots should be minimal, most of the time, two shoots, one for hosting gardener and one for metal-stack.